Registration for jewish preschool School YEAR 2025-2026 is now open!

 We use the Conscious Discipline approach to classroom management to teach children appropriate communication skills necessary to manage themselves, demonstrate assertiveness,

-and resolve conflict peaceful
+and resolve conflict peacefully

 Groups, both large and small, are encouraged to work together to problem-solve using dialogue, comparisons, negotiations, and other important interpersonal skills.
 Each child’s voice is heard in order to promote a balance between a sense of belonging to the group and a sense of self.